Fees and Payments

 If you wish to apply, please contact and advise the Admissions Team via email [email protected].

-The Unique Student Identifier (USI) is a reference number made up of ten numbers and letters and will stay with you for life.
+The USI is a reference number made up of ten numbers and letters and will stay with you for life.
+To obtain a USI, go to the Unique Student Identifier website.

-If you are commencing your studies in 2021, you will need to provide your USI as part of your enrolment process.
-In addition, if you seek Commonwealth financial assistance (FEE-HELP), you must provide your USI on your electronic Commonwealth Assistance Form (eCAF).
+You will need to provide your USI as part of your enrolment process.
+In addition, if you seek Commonwealth financial assistance (e.g., FEE-HELP), you must provide your USI on your electronic Commonwealth Assistance Form (eCAF).

-From 1 January 2023, all students must have a USI to graduate and receive their qualification or statement of attainment.
-This includes all students who started before 2021, as well as all international students studying onshore.
+From 1 January 2023, all higher education students must have a USI to graduate and receive their award.
+This includes all students who started prior to 2021 as well as all international students studying onshore.

 STUDENT FEE PAYMENT METHODS